 In 2009, I was a prosecutor in Orange County when I became a defendant in my own criminal case.
 I was falsely accused of domestic violence, and I was charged with two felony counts even though I was the one who called the police three times that night over my accuser’s behavior.

 It was surreal.
 I couldn’t have imagined that I’d be arrested that night, but then I was.
-Even so, I didn’t think that I’d be charged with a crime, but then I was.
-Even then, I didn’t believe the case would actually go to trial, but then it did, and from those ashes emerged my firm.
+Even then, I didn’t think that I’d be charged with a crime, but then I was.
+Even so, I didn’t believe the case would actually go to trial, but then it did, and from those ashes emerged my firm.

 The reality is my case was not unique.
 These things happen more than we want to believe, and there’s no hashtag or survivors’ group for people when they do.